TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/visualization-chemistry.md

 ### JMol

-[JMol](http://jmol.sourceforge.net/) is a free, open source viewer of molecular structures that supports a wide range of chemical file formats.
+[JMol](http://jmol.sourceforge.net/) is a free, open-source viewer of molecular structures that supports a wide range of chemical file formats.

 JMol has the following possibilities: